NVIDIA-Merlin/HugeCTR/docs/configuration_file_setup.md

 * `slot_size_array`: Cardinality array of input features.
 If `max_vocabulary_size_per_gpu` is specified, this parameter is ignored.
 * `embedding_vec_size`: Embedding vector size.
 * `combiner`:  Intra-slot reduction op (0=sum, 1=average).
-* `plan_file`: Specifies how GPUs are connected and communicate with one another.

 Input and Output Shapes: